The walking track to Heimaklettur – The Home Rock

 Heimaklettur is the only Vestmannaeyjar peak with its own guestbook.
 The light on top also doubles as a beacon for incoming and outgoing regional planes.

-Guestbook and airplane beacon at the top.
+Guestbook, airplane beacon and sheep hangout at the top.

 Ring of kletturs and lava fields panorama.

-Heimaklettur hiking map
+Heimaklettur map

 This handy interactive map shows the walking route from Eiðið up to the top of Heimaklettur.
+You can also zoom in for more details of the track, and click on the icons for pictures of stunning views along the way.

 Other tracks & hikes on Heimaey

 Not sure if Heimaklettur is the right track for you?
 There are plenty of other walking tracks around Heimaey.
-And not all of them involve ladders or ropes and chains 😉
+And not all of them involve ladders or ropes and chains.

 Looking towards Klif and Dalfjall across from Heimaklettur.

-Do you have a question or a comment?
-Let me know in the comment box at the bottom of this page.
-Your input can also be valuable for other readers.
-Thank you for sharing. 💚
+@ If you have any questions, let me know in the comment section below.
+I’d love to hear from you!
+Your questions, comments and suggestions can also be helpful for other readers.
+Thank you for sharing.

-Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories, inspiration and updates.
+Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.

-Video – Midnight sun in Iceland
+Midnight sun in Iceland

-This was taken around 01.30 hrs on Solstice night (20-21 June 2018), with an amazing view to Eyjafjallajökull across on the other side.
-The sun took a short break down the horizon at 23.40 hrs, and was bright & shining again at 03.05 hrs.
+The sunset views from the top of Heimaklettur are absolutely magical.
+This is what the midnight sun looks like… Luminous clouds & pink skies throughout the night – it’s like fiery red & orange northern lights!
+The video was taken around 01:30 hrs on Solstice night (20-21 June 2018), with an amazing view to Eyjafjallajökull across on the other side.
+The sun took a short break down the horizon at 23:40 hrs, and was up bright & shining again at 03:05 hrs.

 Fireworks in the sky, above and below